-This year, like the previous ones, millions of Canadians will search for ways to save and accrue their money.
+This year, millions of Canadians will search for ways to save and accrue their money.
 Many of them are now going for GIC and other term deposits in full throttle.
 It is in effect, a high-interest savings account.
 I sincerely think this is something you should try too, that is if you have not done that already.

 Let us look at the basics first because it is prudent to know what you are getting into.